The Banking Compliance Index™ (BCI) measures the incremental cost burden on financial institutions to keep up with regulatory changes.

 |FTE Consumption Score||FTE Consumption % Change Quarterly||FTE Consumption % Change Quarter on Quarter||Regulatory Changes||Hours to Comply/ Institution||% Change in Hours To Comply||% Change In Hours to Comply Quarter On Quarter||Incremental Cost Per Institution per Quarter||Regulatory Changes Page Count||Pages in Thousands||EAs||EAs/ 100's||% Change in EAs**||EA Rate||Avg. # Items in an EA|

-The BCI is used as reliable reference data to publications such a The Economist, WSJ, Bloomberg, American Banker, Independent Banker, Bank innovation, Credit Union Times, Credit Union Journal, Mortgage News Daily, Reverse Mortgage Daily.
+The BCI is used as reliable reference data to publications such as The Economist, WSJ, Bloomberg, American Banker, Independent Banker, Bank Innovation, Credit Union Times, Credit Union Journal, Mortgage News Daily and Reverse Mortgage Daily.

 |No of Actions Completed*||FTE Hour Savings per Institution||Savings per Institution||Savings across all managed Institutions||FTE Saved across all Institutions|

-The Compliance Savings Index™ (CSI) is a quarterly index published by The Compliance Core™ Network of community financial institutions.
-This index shows tasks, completed in response to regulatory compliance requirements, actioned by these institutions over the Q1 period.
+The Compliance Savings Index™ (CSI) is a quarterly index published by Continuity's network of community financial institutions.
+This index shows tasks, completed in response to regulatory compliance requirements, actioned by these institutions over the Q4 2016 period and the trailing twelve months.